10 biggest benefits of daily meditation practice

 10. Improved intelligence

-Last but definitelty not least, meditating has been shown to improve intelligence!
+Last but definitelty not least, meditation benefits our intelligence!

 Scientific research has found that meditators’ test scores will improve in the following areas: